Form I-134, Explained

 These documents must be in English or include a full English translation along with a certification from the translator verifying that the translation is complete and accurate and that they are competent to translate from the foreign language to English.

-Once the applicant submits their visa application, your information will be looked at along with the application, and if necessary, USCIS will contact the applicant for further evidence or clarification.
+Once the applicant submits their visa application, your information will be reviewed along with the application, and if necessary, USCIS will contact the applicant for further evidence or clarification.